-The Authority provides water and wastewater services in Prince William County, which is the second largest county in Virginia with an estimated population of 468,000 and a median household income of \$103,445.
-In fiscal year 2020, the Authority's financial condition remained very strong, highlighted by the following:
+The Authority provides water and wastewater services in Prince William County, which is the second largest county in Virginia with an estimated population of 488,000 and a median household income of \$107,132.
+In fiscal year 2021, the Authority's financial condition remained very strong, highlighted by the following:

-- The pace of development increased from the prior year with 1,871 equivalent residential units (ERU) certified in fiscal year 2020, compared to 1,410 in fiscal year 2019, resulting in availability fee revenue from new connections of \$29.0 million and an increase in the customer base of 1.2%.
-An ERU is the established average use of a single-family residence. - The Authority's debt coverage and cash position remain strong.
-Cash and investments at June 30, 2020 increased \$11.5 million to \$365.9 million.
-Cash on hand was 881 days. - Fiscal year 2020 operating revenues were \$119.2 million, a 4.7% increase over the prior fiscal year.
-Favorable weather, adopted rate increases, and growth in customer accounts offset reduced administrative fees and a customer credit issued to assist customers during the coronavirus pandemic.
-Account Receivables over 90 days increased to \$500,000 as of June 30, 2020, however, the Service Authority expects to collect the majority of outstanding receivables through customer payment plans. - Operating expenses increased \$3.3 million, or 3.8%, over the prior fiscal year, mainly due to increased wholesale water and sewer costs of \$2.7 million, increased personnel expense of \$1.3 million due to actuarial valuation adjustments of post-employment benefits, offset by reductions in contractual services and materials and supplies due to work slowdowns resulting from the coronavirus pandemic. - Construction in progress and other capital assets increased by \$47.3 million in fiscal year 2020.
-Property, Plant and Equipment is approximately \$1.1 billion, net of accumulated depreciation and amortization.
-The Authority did not issue any debt in fiscal year 2020 as it continues to fund its capital program with cash.
-In addition, the Authority maintained the highest bond ratings from Moody's and S&P and exceeded all debt coverage requirements. - Net position increased in fiscal year 2020 by \$23.3 million to \$1.35 billion.
+- The pace of development increased from the prior year with 2,515 equivalent residential units (ERU) certified in fiscal year 2021, compared to 1,871 in fiscal year 2020, resulting in availability fee revenue from new connections of \$36.4 million and an increase in the customer base of 1.2%.
+An ERU is the established average use of a single-family residence. - In fiscal year 2021, operating revenues were \$122.5 million, a 2.8% increase over the prior fiscal year.
+The Authority experienced a full year of rate increases adopted on January 1, 2020, re-opening of many businesses that temporarily closed in 2020, and growth in customer accounts, offset by reduced administrative fees and development charges. - Operating expenses increased \$558,000, or 0.6%, over the prior fiscal year.
+Increases in contractual services were offset by decreases in purchased resources and personnel costs. - In fiscal year 2021, total Property, Plant and Equipment increased by \$7.6 million, or 0.7% primarily due to \$9.5 million increase in additions, offset by depreciation and disposals.
+The Authority did not issue any debt in fiscal year 2021, maintained the highest bond ratings from Moody's and S&P and exceeded all debt coverage requirements. - The Authority's debt coverage and cash position remain strong.
+Cash and investments at June 30, 2021 increased \$21.2 million to \$387.1 million. - Net position increased in fiscal year 2021 by \$34.4 million to \$1.39 billion.